 One of Michigan’s largest industries, tourism, is supported by commercial and general aviation.
 Commercial service and GA airports contribute to the access needed for tourists to reach their destinations.

-Aeronautics publishes an Aeronautical Chart and Airport Directory each spring.
+Aeronautics publishes the Michigan Airport Directory each spring.
 Copies of the directory may be purchased from participating flight schools and fixed-base operators or complete the order form at the Michigan eStore.
 The MiAirports app is available for free on all Android and Apple devices.

 If you own an aircraft, have a valid State of Michigan aircraft registration, and indicated on the registration form that you would like a copy of the directory, one will be sent to you automatically.